 We have talked about benefits and how to present them.
-But here, at the very end you should be a bit more specific.
-It's best if you summarize what your prospect will get out of the deal - not only by clicking the button, but taking the offer afterwards.
+But here, at the very end, you should be a bit more specific.
+It's best if you summarize what your prospect will get out of the deal - not only by clicking the button but taking the offer afterward.

 Take a look at this e-mail I received from the New York Times.
 It barely contains anything else than two CTAs.

 It is clear what I will get if I choose to act: a subscription through which I will be well-informed and able to form an unbiased opinion.
 (Their headline is also catchy and to-the-point, take note.)